bevyengine/rfcs/rfcs/51-animation-composition.md

 optionization. `ReflectComponent::reflect_component_unchecked` calls `World::get`
 internally, which requires looking up the entity's location for every component that is animated.
 If an alternative that allows using a cached `Entity{Ref, Mut}` can save that lookup from being used repeatedly.
+Likewise, caching the `ComponentId` for a given `TypeId` when fetching the component can save time looking up the type to component mapping from `Components`.

 Using `bevy_reflect::GetPath` methods on raw strings requires string comparisons, which can be expensvie when done repeatedly.